B1gF1s4/TLD-Twitch-Integration/notes.md

 - distance walked display
 - dynamic spawn distance for wolf depending on walking speed
 - "have a breather" ghost for x seconds
+- keep track of spawned animals to respawn them after going in and outside again